Curriculumart 2

 The study of Art and Design provides students with opportunities to enrich their sensory experiences and develop aesthetic sensitivity and awareness by making personal, visual and tactile responses to feelings, ideas and environments.

-At present we enter all KS4 students who have selected our subject for G.C.S.E.
-Art and Design except 11c groups who do Entry Level in 4th year.
-Year 13 and14 students are entered for GCE AS and A2 level.
+At present we enter all Key Stage 4 students who have selected our subject for GCSE Art and Design.
+Year 13 and 14 students are entered for GCE AS and A2 Level.

-We offer a versatile programme, covering a wide range of experiences and activities to all pupils from KS3 to A Level.
+We offer a versatile programme, covering a wide range of experiences and activities to all pupils from Key Stage 3 to A Level.

 Pottery and Ceramic Design

-From KS3 pupils are involved in exploration and experimentation in the development of skills and techniques in the use of clay and glazes, progressing to realistic, functional and creative ceramic design at GCSE and A Level.
+From Key Stage 3 pupils are involved in exploration and experimentation in the development of skills and techniques in the use of clay and glazes, progressing to realistic, functional and creative ceramic design at GCSE and A Level.

 3 Dimensional Design

-Investigation and research into media (wire / wood / plaster / fabrics / clay) with emphasis on skills and techniques in the designing of artefacts in 3 dimensions such as pots, figure sculptures, clocks, chairs etc. takes place from KS3 onwards.
+Investigation and research into media (wire / wood / plaster / fabrics / clay) with emphasis on skills and techniques in the designing of artefacts in 3 dimensions such as pots, figure sculptures, clocks, chairs etc. takes place from Key Stage 3 onwards.

 Textile Design

 Students explore and experiment with media and processes used in dyed and printed fabrics, batik, and hand and machine embroidery at GCSE and A Level.
-From KS3 onwards pupils are involved in the development of skills and techniques in designing and creating for fashion and fabrics such as wall hangings, cushions, dresses, hats etc.
+From Key Stage 3 onwards pupils are involved in the development of skills and techniques in designing and creating for fashion and fabrics such as wall hangings, cushions, dresses, hats etc.

 Graphic Design / ICT